Purdue-CS193/homework-0-Wang5836/index.md

 ## Welcome to GitHub Pages (editted by Wang5836)
-# Hubert Wang's First CS193 Homework
+# Bo Jun Wang's First CS193 Homework
 # Favorite things about CS193
 - the interesting icebreakers